andreif/vsix-makeup/README.md

 1. Open a workspace containing a Makefile
 2. **Sidebar view**: Find the "Make Targets" view in the Explorer sidebar and click any target
+3. **Editor view**: Open the Makefile to see:
+   - Play icons in the left gutter (visual indicators)
-3. **Inline buttons**: Open the Makefile in the editor - clickable "▶ Run" buttons appear above each target
+   - Clickable "▶ Run" buttons above each target line
 4. Use the refresh button to reload targets